Youth for Exchange and Understanding: History

 Youth for Exchange and Understanding was founded on 28 August 1986 in Strasbourg by a group of 120 young people from 11 different countries, a result of 4-year cooperation which started in Germany in 1981 with the first international meeting - Convention (officially said Convention in 1983) with participants from eight nations.
 Since 1989 it has been a member of the European Coordination Bureau.
 Today YEU is a member of the European Youth Forum and the Lifelong Learning Platform and it is considered by the Council of Europe and the European Union as an international non-governmental non-profit youth organisation.

 Vision

 Youth for Exchange and Understanding works to promote peace, understanding and co-operation between the young people of the world, in a spirit of respect for human rights.

 Mission

 YEU is inclusive network of youth organisations, led by and for young people, promoting importance of active citizenship initiatives by using non-formal education as a tool in order to provide knowledge, skills and intercultural experience for personal and social development.

 Structure

 YEU is run by youth for youth with a democratic structure headed by a board of directors.
-It has two offices, the headquarter and administrative office in Brussels and a second office in Faro, Portugal.
+It has the administrative office in Brussels.

 There are three main bodies within YEU, the administrative office (AO), the governing board (GB) and the assembly of member organisations (GA).